The USA is one of the world’s most popular study abroad destinations.

 But do you know your GMAT from your TOEFL?

 Don’t worry if you don’t, because we’ve got you covered.
-Here are all the exams you may have to sit in order to study in the USA.
+Here is the list of which exam is required to study in the USA.

 Whether you’re looking to study an undergraduate degree in Physics or a PhD in English Literature, you’ll need to prove your English language ability to study abroad in the USA.